-Dr. Amstutz’s second book project, Buddhist Afterlives in Muslim Pakistan: The Public Life of the Ancient Past in Modern South Asia, explores the afterlives of ancient Buddhist artifacts in the making of Pakistan as a Muslim homeland in museum exhibits and popular histories during the Cold War.
-The project chronicles how museum curators and archaeologists turned to Buddhist sculpture to exhibit an ancient history for the new Muslim nation-state and to build new global ties across Asia and to Europe through traveling exhibits and archaeological collaborations.
-This project will include both a digital media project and a book monograph to fully address the global trajectories of ancient Buddhist art from Pakistan.
+Dr. Amstutz’s second book project, Buddhist Afterlives: The Public Life of the Ancient Past in Pakistan, follows the global circulation of ancient Buddhist sculpture from Pakistan during the Cold War.
+The project chronicles how museum curators and archaeologists in Pakistan turned to Buddhist sculpture to exhibit an ancient history for the new Muslim nation-state in the wake of partition and post-colonial independence and to forge an eclectic identity for Pakistan through collaborations with colleagues across Asia and Europe.
 His research has been supported by the Fulbright-Hays DDRA fellowship program and the American Institute of Pakistan Studies.

 “A Pakistani Homeland for Buddhism: Displaying a National History for Pakistan beyond Islam, 1950-1969,” South Asia: Journal of South Asian Studies 42:2 (2019): 237-255. https://doi.org/10.1080/00856401.2019.1580814

 “A New Shahrazad: The Travel Writings of Mahmooda Rizvia between India and Iraq during World War II,” Comparative Studies of South Asia, Africa and the Middle East 40:2 (2020): 372-386. https://doi.org/10.1215/1089201X-8524292

 “A Partitioned Library: Changing Collecting Priorities and Imagined Futures in a Divided Urdu Library, 1947-49,” South Asia: Journal of South Asian Studies 43: 3 (2020): 505-521. https://doi.org/10.1080/00856401.2020.1747736